Rent to Own Schemes: How to Rent-to-Buy in 2022

-- An option fee is an upfront fee that is paid by the renter to the seller for the eventual "option to buy" the home once the rent-to-keep agreement has ended.
+- An option fee is an upfront fee that is paid by the renter to the seller for the eventual "option to buy" the home once the rent-to-buy agreement has ended.

-The option fee is typically negotiable and tends to be between one and five per cent of the total purchase price that is agreed at the beginning of the rent-to-keep agreement.
+The option fee is typically negotiable and tends to be between one and five per cent of the total purchase price that is agreed at the beginning of the rent-to-own agreement.

 After the agreement has finished, the renter will have the option to purchase the property for the previously agreed-upon price.
 If the renter decides not to buy the home, then the option fee is lost and both parties are free to leave without obligations.